hawahari/stm32nucleo-learning/README.md

 ### C for embedded systems
 - aligned and unaligned allocation
-- A 32-bit processor such as the Arm architecture with 32-bit data bus readsthe memory with a minimum of 32 bits on the 4-byte boundary (addressending in 0, 4, 8, and C in hex)
+- A 32-bit processor such as the Arm architecture with 32-bit data bus reads the memory with a minimum of 32 bits on the 4-byte boundary (addressending in 0, 4, 8, and C in hex)
 - If a short int variable is allocated straddling the 4-byte boundary, access to that variable is called an unaligned access.
 ### Updated firmware of St-link in stm32 nucleo board of mine</br>
 R0-R12 general purpose registers.</br>